ubccr/coldfront/docs/pages/manual/projects/annual_review.md

 The project review feature in ColdFront is enabled by default.
 To disable it system wide, set PROJECT_ENABLE_PROJECT_REVIEW=False in the [ColdFront configuration](../../config.md).

 ### Disable Review Per Project
 You can also disable the review requirement on a project-by-project basis, rather than turning it off system-wide.
-In the ColdFront admin interface, click on the Projects section and click on the project you want to edit.
+In the ColdFront Administration Dashboard, click on the Projects section and click on the project you want to edit.
 Uncheck the box next to: "Requires review" and scroll to the bottom to click on the SAVE button.

 ![Project Review](../../images/project_review.PNG)

 ### Force Review for a Project

 We also have the ability to force a project into the review state.
-In the ColdFront admin interface, click on the Projects section and click on the project you want to edit.
+In the ColdFront Administration Dashboard, click on the Projects section and click on the project you want to edit.
 Check the box next to: "Force review" and ensure the "Requires review" is also checked.
 Scroll to the bottom to click on the SAVE button.

 ![Project Review](../../images/project_review2.PNG)